 Commencing in 2017 SAGE is delighted to be the new publisher of the New Journal of European Criminal Law.
-Information and full-text content will continue to be accessible from Intersentia as the journal transitions to SAGE.
-Please click here.

 The New Journal of European Criminal law is the leading international journal on European Criminal Law.
 It aims at analysing, discussing, defining, developing and improving criminal law in Europe and in particular criminal law as it is drawn up by the European Union and the Council of Europe.